 Asheville Academy Can Help

-Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14.
+Asheville Academy is a therapeutic boarding school for girls ages 10-14.
 Many of our students struggle with depression, anxiety, low self-esteem, ADHD, learning differences, anger management, and attachment issues.
 We are a relationship-based program that focuses on building meaningful face-to-face connections through teamwork, experiential activities, and equine therapy.
 Our accredited academic program allows girls to stay on track academically and explore different areas of interest with individualized support.

 Call 800-264-8709 for more information.
 We can help your family today!